ptr-cln/Port_Scanner/README.md

 # Port Scanner
 Hello there!<br>
 This is a multithread port scanner, written in <b>Python3</b>.<br>
-It reads a json file that contains a lot of commonly used ports,then it will list what of those ports are open on a specific hostname (Given in input)<br><br>
+It reads a json file that contains a lot of commonly used ports,then it will list what of those ports are open on a specific hostname (Given in input)<br>

 It is multithread.<br>
 It balances each thread charge dynamically at runtime.<br>